mahfuzur71/Calculator/README.md

 # calculator
-This project made by using HTML, CSS, javaScript
+This project made by using HTML, CSS, javaScript.
+Here is project live link: https://mahfuzur71.github.io/calculator/